Forethought-Technologies/AutoChain/README.md

 To effectively evaluate agents, we introduced the workflow evaluation which simulate the conversation between autonomous agent and simulated users with LLM under different user context and desired outcome of the conversation.
+This way, we could add test cases for different user scenarios and use LLM to evaluate if conversation reached the desired outcomes.

 Read more about our [evaluation strategy](./docs/workflow_evaluation.md)